Wooden spoon

+A wooden spoon is a utensil commonly used in food preparation.
+In addition to its culinary uses, wooden spoons also feature in folk art and culture.

 History

 The word spoon derives from an ancient word meaning a chip of wood or horn carved from a larger piece.
 Wooden spoons were easy to carve and thus inexpensive, making them common throughout history.